datawhores/OF-Scraper/README.md

  - add purchase and pinned as post types
  - add letter-count argument
-   * This is counting letters and not words for text lengthp
+   * This is counting letters and not words for textlength
- - added testi ng
+ - added testing to install run poetry install --with test then poetry run pytest
  - print path for each file
  - responsetype mapping in config
     * This is for example keeping all messages or paid post in same folder, but also allow long time users to keep their current structure